Cathedrale Sainte-Reparate de Nice exterior

 In the third century, during the persecutions of Emperor Decius, a young Christian woman named Reparata was martyred in Caesarea Maritima on the Palestinian coast.
 According to legend, angels bore her body across the Mediterranean in a small boat that came to rest on the shore where Nice now stands.
-The city adopted her as its patron saint, and for over fifteen centuries her relics have rested in the cathedral that bears her name, watching over this ancient settlement where Mediterranean trading routes converge beneath the Maritime Alps.
+The city adopted her as its patron saint.
+Her relics rest in the cathedral that bears her name, in a city where Mediterranean trading routes converge beneath the Maritime Alps.

 Nice today presents pilgrims with an unexpected richness of sacred sites.
 Beyond the Baroque splendor of the Cathedrale Sainte-Reparate, visitors will find one of the largest and most beautiful Russian Orthodox churches in Western Europe, a testimony to the aristocratic Russian community that wintered on the Riviera before the Revolution.
 The Franciscan monastery on the Cimiez hill preserves medieval treasures above Roman ruins, while the Baroque chapels of the old town reveal the devotional life of a city that has prayed through plague, war, and the constant renewal of faith.
 For pilgrims traveling the Mediterranean coast, Nice offers both beauty and depth in unexpected abundance.